-We organize a tutoring program for new foreign students.
+We organize a buddy programme for new foreign students.
 Augsburg students from higher semesters volunteer in this program.
 These students would like to support you in your start at the University of Augsburg and are available to help you with your questions during your first semester.
-Be sure to sign up: https://www.uni-augsburg.de/en/portal/internationals/abschluss/erste-schritte-fur-erstsemester/registration-tutoring-program/
+Be sure to sign up via this online form.

-For new students, there are introductory events at the beginning of the semester for the study courses, where important information about the organization of studies is given.
-Find out when your event(s) will take place and plan to attend.
+For new students, there are introductory events at the beginning of the semester (usually in the two weeks before lectures start) in which important information about the organisation of studies is given.
+Find out when your introductory events take place and be sure to attend.

-During the Welcome Session, after a brief introduction of the University, you will have the opportunity to ask your questions about the first steps after receiving your admission.
-Be sure to register: https://www.uni-augsburg.de/en/portal/internationals/abschluss/first-steps-first-semester-students/registration-welcome-session-and-welcome-evening/
+In the Welcome Session, after a short introduction of the university, you will have the opportunity to ask your questions about the first steps after receiving your admission.

 Augsburg has a well-developed network of streetcars and buses.
 The operator is the Augsburger Verkehrs- und Tarifverbund GmbH (AVV).